-Get a handle on your JD Edwards license position
+Get an accurate view of your JD Edwards license usage

 Does your JD Edwards license support the changing needs of your business?

-As your business grows and expands, it’s important to ensure that your ERP licensing is compatible with your current needs, but until now, that was far easier said than done!
+As your business grows and changes, it’s important to ensure that your ERP licensing is aligned with your current needs, but until now, that was far easier said than done!

 QCloud License Audit can help if you:

 - Want to understand your JD Edwards license position

 - Need to establish how many JD Edwards licenses you require to support your current business operations and planned changes

 - Need to prepare for a visit from the Oracle License Management team